Freddy vs. Jason: Accolades

 Doug Chapman and Glenn Ennis were nominated for the Best Fire Stunt award at the Taurus World Stunt Awards 2004 for the double full-body burn and wire stunt.
 Chapman doubled for Robert Englund as Freddy and Ennis doubled for Ken Kirzinger as Jason in the stunt.
 The film was also nominated for Best Horror Film at the Saturn Awards.

 Novelization

 Black Flame published a novelization of the film on July 29, 2003.

+Video game

+In May 2006, Sammy released a pachinko machine CR Freddy vs. Jason based on the film.